wilsonmar/wilsonmar.github.io/_posts/2019-05-30-aws-data-tools.md

 <a target="_blank" href="https://www.youtube.com/watch?v=0WacamUZsHs"><img alt="aws-data-tools-1920x1080.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1694404152/aws-data-tools-1920x1080_zc8cmn.png"><br /><em>Click image for video of gradual reveal step-by-step (no audio yet)</em></a> or <a target="_blank" href="https://7451111251303.gumroad.com/l/bparb"><em>buy the animated pptx</em></a>.

+> Click <a target="_blank" hrf="https://res.cloudinary.com/dcajqrroq/image/upload/v1694404152/aws-data-tools-1920x1080_zc8cmn.png">here for a full-screen view</a>.

 <a name="Flow_Summary"></a>

+Here we try to introduce AWS in a deeper way than marketing generalizations.

-This "world map" is a busy diagram I created to make into a jig saw puzzle.
-The number of services is overwhelming, but it's still a subset of the 200 plus services Amazon's offers.
+The number of services from AWS can be overwhelming.
+As busy as this diagram make seem, it's still a subset of the 200 plus services Amazon's offers.
-Here we try to introduce AWS data tools in a deeper way than marketing generalizations.

-> Click on the flowchart for a full-screen view of the <strong>sequence</strong> how I would implement them, starting with foundational services:
+I created this "world map" to make sense of how AWS services relate to each other and differ from each other, in the <strong>sequence</strong> services are implemented, secured, and tested.

+Elements of this "jigsaw puzzle" (PowerPoint file) can be removed if not relevant to you.

-Let's begin with a walk through of just the <strong>categories</strong> of services.
+Let's begin with a walk-through of just the <strong>categories</strong> of services.
-Before our system interacts with <strong>end-users</strong> connecting through public networks, we need <strong>A. Governance</strong> services to ensure the security of all other services created.
+Before our system interacts with <strong>end-users</strong> connecting through public networks, we need <a href="#Flow_Governance">A. Governance</a> services to ensure the security of all other services created.

 We need metrics, logs, and transaction traces to be collected centrally to enable an <a href="#Flow_Observability">B. Observability</a> capability that increasingly leverages Machine Learning and Artificial Intelligence to make <strong>predictions</strong> for proactive rather than reactive processes.